 CMS removed two measures from the IPFQR Program for the FY 2018 payment determination and subsequent years: Post Discharge Continuing Care Plan Created (HBIPS-6) and Post Discharge Continuing Care Plan Transmitted to Next Level of Care at Discharge (HBIPS-7).

-NOTE: Data collection for all new measures begins with first quarter 2016 discharges, except for the Transition Record with Specified Elements Received by Discharged Patients, Timely Transmission of Transition Record, and Screening for Metabolic Disorders measures, which begin with third quarter 2016 discharges.
+NOTE: Data collection for the new measures begins with discharges in the first quarter of 2016.
 The measures are shown in the table below:

 Table 2: FY 2018 Measures